 This account is for services rendered to South Coast AQMD by outside contractors.
 The FY 2022-23 Professional & Special Services supporting detail is located at the end of this section.
 The increase from the FY 2021-22 Adopted Budget is a result of expenditures related to emergency operations center and an increase in the health insurance brokerage contract.
-The FY 2022-23 Adopted Budget also does not include amounts for federally funded grant programs.
+The FY 2022-23 Proposed Budget also does not include amounts for federally funded grant programs.
 An expenditure appropriation will occur mid-year when the grants are awarded.

-Adopted Amended FY 2021-22 Adopted Increas 67460 TEMPORARY AGENCY SERVICES \$772,048 \$750,694 \$750,694 \$771,048 (\$1,000) FY 2021-22 FY 2021-22 FY 2021-23 Acct. # Account Description Increase/ (Decrease) ^(a)
+Acct. # Account Description FY 2021-22 Adopted Budget FY 2021-22 Amended Budget FY 2021-22 Estimate FY 2022-23 Proposed Budget Increase/ (Decrease) (a) 67460 TEMPORARY AGENCY SERVICES \$772,048 \$750,694 \$750,694 \$771,048 (\$1,000)

 Funds budgeted in this account are used for specialized temporary services that supplement staff in support of South Coast AQMD programs.
 Amounts are budgeted as a contingency for long-term absences and retirements/resignations.
 Also budgeted in this account is the student internship program that provides college students with the opportunity to gain experience in the workplace.
-The FY 2022-23 Adopted Budget does not include amounts for federally funded grant programs.
+The FY 2022-23 Proposed Budget does not include amounts for federally funded grant programs.
 An expenditure appropriation will occur mid-year when the grants are awarded.